New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 What happens to life insurance with no beneficiaries?

 Most life insurance companies require you to name at least one beneficiary.
-If beneficiaries are not named, the life insurance proceeds will go to your estate.
+If beneficiaries are not named, the life insurance proceeds can go to your estate.
 If you don’t have a will, your estate, including the death benefit, may need to go through probate court.2

 Probate can also be costly.
 Court fees and legal costs can reduce your death benefit payout.
 These problems can be exacerbated if you have multiple heirs since there may be legal disputes.
 It can also cause conflict among loved ones.